Unlock all chapters in the ECG book

 Role of the electrocardiogram (ECG) in exercise stress testing

-The purpose of the exercise stress test is to induce cardiovascular stress in order to provoke symptoms, ECG changes, blood pressure response, heart rate response, and limiting determinants of exercise capacity.
+The purpose of the exercise stress test is to induce cardiovascular stress in order to provoke symptoms, ECG changes, blood pressure response, heart rate response, as well as assessing limiting determinants of exercise capacity.
 These parameters offers diagnostic and prognostic information which can only be obtained during physical exercise.

 Independent of other traditional risk factors, exercise capacity is one of the single best predictors of risk for future adverse events in virtually all patient populations, including apparently healthy individuals.